 Assuming that the idea of moral gravity is sufficiently clear, we can now attempt to state the way in which moral gravity interacts with moral stature.
 All normative ethical theories require an account of the ways in which different normative factors interact with one another.
 This is as true for monistic theories, ones that propose a single fundamental moral principle, as well as for pluralistic theories, those that propose that there are several fundamental moral principles.
 Although I am a pluralist, I have been focusing attention on just one moral principle, the Vulnerability-Care Principle.
 But nevertheless, it is necessary to provide an account of how the different normative factors associated with the VCP interact with one another because, like other principles that apply generally, this principle can generate conflicts with itself.
 That is, we can have conflicting moral responsibilities to protect different vulnerable moral patients.

-weight of a moral responsibility to protect the vulnerable.
+We can think of moral gravity and moral stature as two normative factors that combine to determine the weight of a moral responsibility to protect the vulnerable.
 In physics weight is a function of an object's mass times the force of the gravitational field that it is in, as given by Newton's Second Law:

 F = ma: the net force on an object is equal to the mass of the object multiplied by its acceleration.